Colonia (group): 2002-2003: Continued success

 In 2002, Colonia released their fifth album Izgubljeni svijet (Lost world) which features 13 new tracks and a DVD with their biography, discography, and music videos.
 The single "Oduzimaš mi dah" won the Croatian Radio Festival and became their second single in a row to become the most played song of the year in 2002.
 A few months later, The Best of, Volume 1 was released which included all of the hits and singles by the group.

 In 2003, the album Dolazi oluja (The storm is coming) was released and its first single "C'est la vie" won the Croatian Radio Festival, Colonia's third win in a row.
 Milijun milja od nigdje and Izgubljeni Svijet were released in Slovakia and the Czech Republic where they reached number on the music charts.
 In December 2003, Colonia received three "Music Box" awards, one for "Best International Performer" and two for "Best Song".
 Both albums were released in all Former Yugoslav republics, though Izgubljeni svijet was released only as an audio CD in these countries.

 2004: International releases

 In January 2004, an English version of "Za tvoje snene oči" was released as "A Little Bit of Uh La La" with lyrics by Mary Susan Applegate, who had previously written for Celine Dion, La Bouche, and No Mercy.
 The song was released in vinyl, as a CD single, and on numerous compilations albums in over 36 countries.
 "A Little Bit of Uh La La" was also popular on the charts reaching number one on the Canadian Dance Chart.
 In Summer 2004, "Za tvoje snene oči", "Ti da bu di bu da" and "Deja vu" were released in Korea on the compilation albums Volcano, Beatman and Dancemania.
 Also in 2004, the singles "Luda za tobom" and "Običan dan" were released from the Dolazi oluja album.

+Đurđević also contributed the music for the winner's song of TV talent show Hrvatski Idol, titled "Treba mi snage za kraj" (I Need Strength For The End) released by its winner Žanamari and released to radio on 6 June 2004 plus appearing on her eponymous album in 2005.
+Also performed and recorded-but-unreleased by that show's runner-up, Pamela Ramljak.